Rozana Radi

+Rozana Radi ([ɾɔˈzana ˈɾadi]; born July 6, 1979) is an Albanian actress, singer-songwriter, and television presenter.
+She emerged as the winner of Kënga Magjike in 2016 and 2024.
+She is the host of the afternoon show series Një Gotë Rosè, aired on MCN TV.
+Additionally, in December 2024, she joined the reality TV show Big Brother VIP Albania 4 as a contestant.
+She reached the final as one of the four finalists, finishing as the runner-up.

 Life and career

 1979–2012: Early life and career beginnings

 Rozana Radi was born on 6 July 1979 into an Albanian family in the city of Tirana, People's Republic of Albania, present Albania.
 Radi has released several successful singles in Albania, as well as collaborated with several famous Albanian artists.
 Together with rapper Noizy, she has released the singles "Fly" and "Mr. Yesterday".
 In 2009, Radi performed in Kënga Magjike in 2009, where she finished 10th with the song "Femër" and received a prize for best singing style.
 The following year she performed in Kënga Magjike 2010 with Ramadan Krasniqi and with the song "Valsi i tradhtisë".
 In 2011 she entered the competition for the third year in a row when she participated in Kënga Magjike 2011.
 This time she participated with rapper Mc Kresha and with the song "Jabadabadu".
 In May 2012, she released with the band Aragona the ballad "Tepër jemi dashtë".
 During the summer of 2012 she released the song "O sa mirë me qenë shqiptar" and during the autumn she participated in Kënga Magjike 2012 with the song "Ti s'ke zemër".
 She was also awarded the prize for best performance in the competition.